top of page

 When you can't keep up with perfectionism, it usually feels like:

-This kind of emotional overwhelm is exactly what happens when your nervous system has been operating in survival mode for too long.
+This kind of emotional overwhelm happens when your nervous system has been operating in survival mode for too long.

 If you’ve ever replayed moments in your head or analyzed conversations for hours, you may relate to the insights in Why You Replay Conversations In Your Head For Hours.